 The three factors of reliance on subsistence agriculture, high-levels of disability and youth-exodus from rural farming areas create a complex challenge in rural Cambodia.
 79% of Cambodia’s 15 million people live in rural areas, with most engaging in subsistence farming.
 Cambodia is also home to a large number of people with disability (PwD) due to landmine injuries, age, road traffic crashes, congenital conditions and malnutrition in the Khmer Rouge era.
-This complex range of impairments is made more challenging due to the Buddhist beliefs that disability is a cause of bad karma.
-Finally, large numbers of youth are opting out of agricultural work in favour of factory work near larger townships.
-This has created a labour shortage in rural areas, and has resulted in elderly community members, with age-related impairments, having to perform labour-intensive tasks later in life.
+This complex range of impairments is made more challenging due to the Buddhist belief that disability is a cause of bad karma.
+Finally, large numbers of youth are opting out of agricultural work in favor of factory work near larger townships.
+This has created a labor shortage in rural areas, and has resulted in elderly community members, with age-related impairments, having to perform labor-intensive tasks later in life.
 This combination represents a complex challenge that sits on the overlap of planet and prosperity.

 It is clear that assistive technology can play a role in helping people to engage in farming.
 However, technology alone will never meaningfully address this challenge.
 Two major outcomes need to be addressed, technology development and the building of community resilience.